SmallBodiesAssessmentGroup/SBAG-Website/docs/meetings/index.md

 ### June 11, 2026
-The June 11 sessions will be chaired by Day 3 = Davide Farnocchia & Motoo Ito.
+The June 11 sessions will be chaired by Davide Farnocchia & Motoo Ito.

 | Start Time (EDT) | Topic | Speaker |
 |------------------|-------|----------|